-Ickworth House is a country house near Bury St. Edmunds, Suffolk, England.
+Ickworth House is a country house near Bury St. Edmunds, Suffolk.
 It is a neoclassical building set in parkland.
 The house was the residence of the Marquess of Bristol before being sold to the National Trust in the late 20th century.

 Flatford Mill is a Grade I listed watermill on the River Stour at Flatford in East Bergholt, Suffolk.

 The mill was owned by the artist John Constable’s father and is noted as the location for many of Constable’s works.
 It is referred to in the title of one of his most iconic paintings, Flatford Mill (Scene on a Navigable River)

 Framlingham Castle is a castle in the market town of Framlingham in Suffolk.

 Framlingham Castle is a magnificent 12th century fortress with a long and colourful past which makes a fascinating family day out in Suffolk.

 Orford Castle is a castle in the village of Orford, Suffolk.
 It was built between 1165 and 1173 by Henry II of England to consolidate royal power in the region.